UserlandAlchemist/dotfiles/CONTRIBUTING.md

-# CLAUDE.md
+# Contributing Guide

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance when working with code in this repository, whether you're human or AI.

-Also read `AGENTS.md` for contributor guidelines.
+---

 ## Repository Purpose

 This is a personal dotfiles repository for "the Wolfpack" - a small ecosystem of independent Linux machines (audacious, astute, artful, steamdeck) managed using GNU Stow.
 All hosts run Debian 13 (Trixie) Stable except the Steam Deck.
 The repository follows a "repo-first" philosophy: plain text configuration, no wrappers or daemons, transparent and understandable systems designed for long-term maintainability and fast recovery.

+---

 ## Architecture